 Foreign Visions, a new anthology, features short stories and artwork from 25 students at Foran High School.
 The paperback book, published using the free online publishing tools at Lulu.com, contains 17 short stories and accompanying artwork.
-The stories were penned by students in Rick Raucci’s Creative Writing class.
+The stories are by students in Rick Raucci’s Creative Writing class.
 The artwork was created by students in Meghan Hudson’s Advanced Drawing/Painting and AP Studio Art classes.

-This is Foran High School’s first published book and Raucci said he couldn’t be prouder of the students who contributed the material and worked tirelessly to publish the book.
+Foreign Visions is Foran High School’s first published book and Raucci said he couldn’t be prouder of the students who contributed the material and worked tirelessly to publish the book.
 Students in his creative writing class worked throughout the 2015-16 school year on various types of writing spanning multiple genres.

 Raucci pitched the idea of an advanced writing class that would produce a book of short stories.
 With a grant secured to cover initial costs, Raucci got approval to move forward with the pilot program, working with 11 high school seniors who were recruited for the first year’s class.

 “They were students selected based on their writing ability in the hopes of creating an authentic authorship experience,” Raucci said.
 The class began with students studying the importance of writing techniques such as setting, dialogue and plot development.
 “Even the smallest of details can change the story,” Raucci said.
 “How does age, for example, affect how a person will speak?”

 Each student wrote three short stories, working with artists from Hudson’s class: In one round the writers had to write a story based on artwork supplied by the illustrators.
 The stories were then distributed to a panel of judges to rank.
 The top-scoring pieces were selected for publication.
 “Everyone got a story published and there are a few students with two stories,” Raucci said.